Where is the European chemicals industry heading?

 What exciting developments do you expect to happen in the coming years?

 Marco Mensink: I believe that chemicals can fuel a resource efficient, low-carbon circular economy.
-Many of the potential solutions are within reach, from game-changing materials like graphene and carbon fibre, to exciting new technologies making chemicals from waste [link to case study on AkzoNobel chemical from waste].
+Many of the potential solutions are within reach, from game-changing materials like graphene and carbon fibre, to exciting new technologies making chemicals from waste.
 On top of that, we need an exponential increase in breakthroughs that address the challenges ahead of us.
 For example a 10x improvement in carbon productivity – the value created per unit of carbon used – would simultaneously deliver a sustainable climate and prosperous world.
 This is not just a challenge for one sector, we need all partners to work together, and the chemical industry is uniquely positioned to facilitate that collaboration.

 Hariolf Kottmann: Chemicals are so present in our daily lives.
 There is so much potential for them to continue to deliver tangible benefits to society and the vision for the sustainable future we need.
 We’re committed to bringing these to fruition, whilst leading on overcoming the challenges that we also face.